mikesir87/rbtc-presentation-2017-june-22/docs/slides.md

 - Swap between the instances and show that containers are (most likely) on different nodes
 - Open port 80 on a node that does NOT have the app running.
 Routing mesh in action!

+- Could even kill a node and watch it rebalance the service.
+For extra kicks, spin up a new instance first
+  - This is a great way to patch machines... deploy a new, patched version and transfer workloads.
+More to come on that...

 ---
 class: middle, center